UTAustin-SwarmLab/Paper_Writing_Guide/README.md

 # Paper_Writing_Guide
-Guide for Writing Technical Papers
+Guide for Writing Technical Papers.

+See the pdf above.